PhD Psychol AFBPS HCPC FBASES FHEA – Head of School of Psychology, Sport and Physical Activity, Professor of Sport and Performance Psychology

 Stewart is Head of School for Psychology, Sport and Physical Activity at AECC, and a Professor of Sport and Performance Psychology.

-Stewart is Head of School for Psychology, Sport and Physical Activity at AECC, and a Professor of Sport and Performance Psychology.
+Stewart is Head of School for Psychology, Sport and Physical Activity at AECC University College, and a Professor of Sport and Performance Psychology.
 He is a HCPC registered sport and exercise psychologist, and BASES accredited sport and Exercise Scientist, with over 15 years’ experience as a consultant psychologist across a wide range of professional/ amateur sports, as well as across a broad range of performance domains.
 In addition Stewart is the chair of the British Psychological Society (BPS) Division of Sport and Exercise Psychology, and inaugural editor for the journal Case Studies in Sport and Exercise Psychology, as well as sitting on the editorial boards of a number of other journals.

 In addition to extensive teaching experience Stewart has also supervised numerous doctoral research candidates, published extensively in the domain of applied sport and performance psychology and authored/edited a number of text books within his domain of expertise.